Office hours: please contact me for an appointment

 - ‘The First Murder: Picturing Polemic c.
 1391‘.
-The Hebrew Bible in the Fifteenth Century: Exegesis, Literature, Philosophy, and the Arts, eds Jonathan Decter and Arturo Prats, (2012): 41–60.
+The Hebrew Bible in the Fifteenth Century: Exegesis, Literature, Philosophy, and the Arts, eds J. Decter and A. Prats (2012): 41–60.

 - ‘Reframing the Bible: Genesis and Exodus on Toledo Cathedral’s Fourteenth-Century Choir Screen’.
-In Gesta 50, no. 1 (January 2011): 71–89.
+In Gesta 50, no. 1 (2011): 71–89.

 - ‘Art and Belief in Medieval Castile’.
 Spiritual Temporalities in Late-Medieval Europe, ed.
-M. Foster, (2010): 99–126.
+M. Foster (2010): 99–126.

 - ‘La Catedral: su Historia Constructiva’.
 La Catedral Primada de Toledo, ed.
-R. Gonzálvez, (2010): 148–161.
+R. Gonzálvez (2010): 148–161.

 - ‘The Locked-Up Garden.
 Art and Nature in Medieval Castile’.
-Immediations 2, no. 2, (2009): 19–29.
+Immediations 2, no. 2 (2009): 19–29.

 - ‘The Royal Tombs of Santes Creus: Negotiating the Royal Image in Medieval Iberia‘.
-Zeitschrift für Kunstgeschichte 72, no. 1, (2009): 1–14.
+Zeitschrift für Kunstgeschichte 72, no. 1 (2009): 1–14.

 - ‘Moral Edification at Gonville and Caius College, Cambridge‘.
-Architectural History 48, (2005): 49–68
+Architectural History 48 (2005): 49–68

 - Jonathan Bloom, Architecture of the Islamic West: North Africa and the Iberian Peninsula, 700-1800, in Hispanic Research Journal, 2022